Bianca's placement story

 My proudest achievements

-The most enjoyable part of my placement was getting to work on real projects and seeing my ideas evolve into something tangible.
-I am really proud of a Printed Circuit Board I designed from scratch in the electronics lab - there’s something incredibly satisfying about watching a concept you’ve been developing turn into an actual, functioning product.
+"The most enjoyable part of my placement has been getting to work on real projects and seeing my ideas evolve into something tangible.
+I am really proud of a printed circuit board I designed from scratch in the electronics lab — there’s something incredibly satisfying about watching a concept you’ve been developing turn into an actual, functioning product.

-I created several user guides and support documents covering device operation, troubleshooting, and assembly/disassembly procedures for multiple products which I then used to train and support fellow employees, leading informal sessions to explain how to use these resources and key processes.
-I also updated the guides based on user feedback, which improved their practicality and usability.
+I created several user guides and support documents covering device operation, troubleshooting, and assembly/disassembly procedures for multiple products, which I then used to train and support fellow employees, leading informal sessions to explain how to use these resources and key processes.
+I also updated the guides based on user feedback, which improved their practicality and usability."

 My advice to other students

-1. Start early—ideally before your second or third year begins.
+1. "Start looking for placements early on — ideally before your second or third year begins.
 Some opportunities open as early as August, so it’s worth keeping an eye out.

 Bianca in the electronics lab